PValsted/Root-Beer-Floating-Points/README.md

 Clone the Root-Beer-Floating-Points repository onto your machine

-Open any terminal, and cd to the Root-Beer-Floating-Points/'FlavorFind Prototype' directory
+Open any terminal, and cd to the Root-Beer-Floating-Points directory

 Enter the command 'docker build -t flavorfind .'